 Emphasis of the Bachelor Degree in Social Work Program

 The Social Work Program at Saint Louis University has two areas of emphasis:

 - Skilled Practitioners

 The program is dedicated to ensuring that graduates are skilled practitioners.
 To accomplish this, the program includes five classes devoted specifically to social work practice skills.
 These courses address all levels of social work practice, as well as social work practice with diverse and oppressed populations.
 Students ground the skills they learn in classroom through their application in a social service agency.
-During their senior year, BSSW students complete 16 to 20 hours per week of field practicum under the supervision of an experienced MSW-level social worker.
-Students in our Social Work program can choose placement in St. Louis from over 400 agencies that have contracts with the School of Social Work.
+During their senior year, BSSW students complete 12 to 15 hours per week of field practicum under the supervision of an experienced MSW-level social worker.
+Students in our Social Work program can choose placement in St. Louis from over 400 agencies.

 - Commitment to Social Justice